suljov/ReconRunner/README.md

 ## Features

 * **Protocol Flexibility:** Seamlessly switch between HTTP and HTTPS protocols.
-* **Custom Wordlists:** Start with a custom wordlist before default ones, for a more tailored approach.
+* **Custom Wordlists:** Prioritize custom wordlists before default ones for a more tailored approach.
-* **Custom List of Wordlists:** Use a specific list of wordlists from a configuration file.
+* **Custom List of Wordlists:** Utilize a specific list of wordlists from a configuration file.
-    * Or create your own custom list of wordlists for your specific needs.
+  * Create, add, or remove custom lists of wordlists to meet your needs.
-    * Add or remove wordlist from a list to make ut suite you more.
-* **Wildcard Support:** Easily incorporate wildcard domains for subdomain enumeration.
+* **Wildcard Support:** Incorporate wildcard domains easily for subdomain enumeration.
-* **Interactive Control:** Cancel the tool anytime with CTRL + C, ensuring that results are saved and temporary resources are cleaned.
+* **Interactive Control:** Cancel the tool anytime with CTRL + C, ensuring results are saved and temporary resources are cleaned.
 * **Detailed Help and Usage Instructions:** Comprehensive help options for both the tool and underlying tools.
 * **Clean and Organized Output:** Results are saved in a structured format with customization options.

 # **Install**